U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 These meetings were held in August and September 2013.

-BLM and Western managers and resource specialists will be available at the meetings to answer questions.
+BLM and Western managers and resource specialists were available at the meetings to answer questions.

-Comments may be submitted by any of the following methods:
+Comments were accepted when submitted by the following methods: